vivek1833/Notes-DSA/Java/Microservices.md

 }
 ```

-**Real time example** : In simple terms, imagine you're waiting in line at a coffee shop, and the barista is taking too long to make your coffee.
+- **Real time example** : In simple terms, imagine you're waiting in line at a coffee shop, and the barista is taking too long to make your coffee.
 Instead of waiting forever, you set a limit on how long you're willing to wait.
 If the coffee isn't ready in that time, you walk away.

-In a system, when one service takes too long to respond, it can slow down everything else. **Timeouts** are like setting a waiting limit for requests.
+- In a system, when one service takes too long to respond, it can slow down everything else. **Timeouts** are like setting a waiting limit for requests.
 If a service doesn’t respond within the set time, the system stops waiting and moves on, preventing other parts of the system from getting stuck.
 This keeps the system running smoothly instead of letting one slow service bring everything to a halt.

-If the service does not respond within **5 seconds**, the request is aborted.
+- If the service does not respond within **5 seconds**, the request is aborted.

 ---

-### **4. Implement Fallback Mechanisms**
+### <ins>4.
+Implement Fallback Mechanisms</ins>

 When a service fails, **return a default response** or use a **cached response** instead.